mak-aravind/mak-obsidian-missionOneDoubleO/missionOneDoubleO/README.md

-This is the project planner to evalute open source projects for XYZ company
+This is the project planner to evalute open source projects for **Nextgendi Solutions**